 2. In the Open dialog box, select the Direct Link query you want to use and click Open.
+Direct Link queries use .qry for the file extension and the Open dialog box filters on this extension by default.

 3.2.
 Displaying queries